sitegeist/Sitegeist.CriticalMass/README.md

         #
         # !!!
 The expressions in here have the imported or updated node in the context as `ancestor`
         #
-        # All the configuration from the main level van be used in here aswell.
+        # All the configuration from the main level can be used in here aswell.
 Descendent-nodes can
         # even have their own descendent nodes.
         descendents:
           image:
             update:
               node: "${q(ancestor).children('images').children().get(0)}"